-Here’s a cool protein booster you probably wouldn’t have thought of – deconstructed pumpkin pie!
+Here’s a protein booster you might not have thought of – deconstructed pumpkin pie!

 Protein powder adds more protein and some sweet vanilla flavour.
-Pecans, sunflower seeds and pumpkin seeds add vitamin E and fill in the mineral profile with a solid dose of copper, magnesium, manganese and zinc.
+Sunflower seeds, pecans, and pumpkin seeds provide vitamin E, as well as copper, magnesium, manganese, and zinc.

-There’s also a little bit of real pumpkin and spice to make this a flavour sensation that you could use after your next workout or as a fun dessert at your next dinner party.
+You can also include a little bit of real pumpkin and spice to make this a flavour sensation to serve after your workout or as a fun dessert at your next dinner party.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.